Synchronized motion of gold nanoparticles in an optothermal trap: Methods

 \subsection{Materials}

 Milli Q water was used to prepare the sample.
 Cetyltrimethylammonium chloride (CTAC) was obtained from Sigma-Aldrich in solution (25 wt\% in water).
 Gold nanoparticles with a 400 nm diameter, stabilised suspension in citrate buffer, were purchased from Sigma-Aldrich.
-We have characterised the purchased particles through TEM images and UV-Vis spectra, which are shown in supplementary information.
 Two kinds of suspensions were created with gold nanoparticles.
 One in water and the other in ethanol.
 1 mL of nanoparticle suspension was centrifuged, and the supernatant was removed and redispersed in 2 mL of ethanol for drop-casting on the surface.
-Similarly, 1 mL of nanoparticle suspension was centrifuged and redispersed in 1 mL of MilliQ water.
+Similarly, 1 mL of nanoparticle suspension was centrifuged and redispersed in 1 mL MilliQ water.
 Two 50 µL solutions were prepared in micro-centrifuge tubes using MilliQ water to prepare nanoparticle suspension in surfactant solution.
 One with 5 µL of previously prepared aqueous gold NP suspension added to 45 µL water.
 Another tube had 10 µL of freshly prepared 50 mM CTAC concentration solution added to 40 µL of water.
-These 50 µL solutions were mixed to give the final solution, which was used for trapping.
-Goldseal Cover Glass from Ted Pella, Inc. were used for experiments after cleaning with acetone.
-A double-sided adhesive spacer from Grace Bio-Laboratories (SecureSeal imaging spacer, 120 µm thickness) was used to build a microfluidic chamber as follows.
+These 50 µL solutions were mixed to give the final solution, which was used for trapping.\\ Goldseal Cover Glass from Ted Pella, Inc. were used for experiments after cleaning with acetone.
+A double-sided adhesive spacer from Grace Bio-Laboratories (SecureSeal imaging spacer, 120 µm thickness) was used to build a microfluidic chamber.
 The spacer is pasted on the cover glass.
 2 µL of the alcoholic gold suspension was drop-casted on the glass coverslip and allowed to dry by evaporation for 20 minutes.
-This gives gold NPs which are firmly attached to the surface.
+This yields gold NPs, which are firmly attached to the surface.
 After 20 minutes, a 10 µL solution of the surfactant mixed with aqueous suspension is poured into the spacer, and the chamber is sealed with another cover glass from the top.